10 Different Types of Lace Explained

 Because the gathers are already a part of the lace, it gives the appearance of being frilled.

-With the top edge of this lace trim already gathered, the designer can stitch it onto a variety of accessories to create a custom look.
+With the top edge of this lace trim already gathered, the designer can stitch it onto various accessories to create a custom look.

 6. Schiffli Lace

-Schiffli lace is another name for chemical lace, and this design is machine-made lace.
-Designers used these machines for the first time in the late 1800s.
+Schiffli lace is another name for chemical lace, and this design is machine-made.
+Designers first used these machines in the late 1800s.

-Previous to the invention of the chemical lace, they created embroideries and lace using embroidery machines.
-People call these machines the Swiss hand machines.
+Before the invention of chemical lace, embroideries, and lace were created using embroidery machines, which people call Swiss hand machines.

 To make lace, a pattern is embroidered onto a sacrificial cloth that has been chemically treated so that it will dissolve once the pattern is set.